balena-io/balena-cli/docs/balena-cli.md

 implementation detail of the balena backend.
 We intend to remove support for numeric IDs at some point in the future.

-Renaming notice: The 'app' or 'application' words in table headers or in JSON object keys/properties will be replaced with 'fleet' in the next major version of the CLI (v13).
-The --v13 option may be used to enable the new names already now, and suppress a warning message.
-(The --v13 option will be silently ignored in CLI v13.)
-Find out more at: https://git.io/JRuZr

 Examples:

 	$ balena envs --fleet myorg/myfleet